langchain-ai/langchain/docs/index.rst

 - `Memory <./modules/memory.html>`_: Memory is the concept of persisting state between calls of a chain/agent.
 LangChain provides a standard interface for memory, a collection of memory implementations, and examples of chains/agents that use memory.

+- `Alignment <./modules/alignment.html>`_: Alignment in the context of LLMs is the process of steering a LLM towards a desired behavior or outcome.
+Langchain provides a set of tools to aid in this process.
+Currently, the primary tools for alignment are "guards" which aim to prevent unwanted output from reaching the user and unwanted user input from reaching the LLM.
+Alignment is an active area of research and designing LLMs which are aligned at output time not after output filtering is an open problem.

 .. toctree::
    :maxdepth: 1